python27/MailAppMVC/README.md

 1. Create database and table.
 The SQL script is available in the `CreateTable.sql` file.
 2. Configure your email and database settings in the `appsettings.json` file.
-3. Enjoy the ability to send emails using MVC applications.
+3. Enjoy the ability to send emails using ASP.Net Core MVC applications.

 ## Sample screenshots of the application